Best Haircuts for Oblong Face Men 2026: Strategic Styling Guide for Queens NYC

 Textured Crop with Low Fade

-The perfect oblong face haircut
+The strongest oblong face haircut

-- • Forward-styled fringe covers forehead (shortens face 1-2")
+- Forward-styled fringe softens forehead length.

-- • Moderate top length (2-2.5") avoids adding height
+- Moderate top length avoids adding extra height.

-Styling Approach:
+Styling approach:

-- • Create piece-y separation with fingers
+- Create piece-y separation with fingers.

 Caesar Cut with Short Sides